RayAndrade/TheRayCode/PHP/Singelton/README.md

     // ...
 }
 ```
-Let's put this together in the **index**.php.
+Now let's put this altogether in the **index**.php.
-We want to create two different singleton objects.
+We want to attempt to create two different singleton objects.
-And then we will compair them.
+After we create them, then we will compair them.

 The Singleton class defines the *GetInstance* method that serves as an alternative to constructor and lets clients access the same instance of this class over and over.